leafaar/js_wheelchair/README.md

 # Info
-It's a lua script for FiveM, you could spawn a wheelchair, and you can sit or pick up.
+It's a lua script for FiveM, you can spawn a wheelchair, and you can sit or pick up.

 * Commands:
 /addcr (to spawn the wheelchair)